 Industrial Robots and Finance

-Keywords: Industrial robots, leverage, interest rates, labor price uncertainty
+Keywords: Industrial robots, hedging mechanism, leverage, interest rates, labor cost uncertainty

 JEL Classification: D24, E24, G32, O33